weisserw/ibjjf-elo/docs/features/highlight-research-api.md

 asset validation/caching.
 Run `make test` from the repository root before shipping related changes.

+## Downstream acceptance

+The private highlight worker treats this API as untrusted, versioned research data.
+Its Milestone 5 acceptance gate combines at least one route above with the private highlight-event search, validates every StoryPlan reference against the per-run catalog, and creates an unapproved editable draft without generating speech, downloading video, preparing media, or rendering.

+When changing a response, run the worker's deterministic platform-contract and agent regression suites as well as this repository's focused contract suite.
+A live worker acceptance run must be explicitly enabled because it calls deployed services and a configured planning model.
+The worker records logical routes and opaque evidence/asset references; it must not persist presigned URLs, credentials, raw private payloads, or downloaded image bytes in its research catalog.

 ## Editing notes

 - Keep unknown-field behavior strict because the private worker parses exact DTOs.